kstenerud/safe-encoding/README.md

-These specifications are part of [Project Specification](https://github.com/kstenerud/specifications)
+These specifications are part of the [Specification Project](https://github.com/kstenerud/specifications)

 License